GandhiCloudLab/waiops360-install/04-install-sevone-probe-aimgr/readme.md

 You can use this link in SevOne to push alerts.

+#### 2.4.
+Note

-Note: If have have any `ImagePullBackOff` related issue, you can run the same install script just few minutes later. it should solve the problem
+If have have any `ImagePullBackOff` related issue, you can run the same install script just few minutes later. it should solve the problem

 ```
 webhookprobe.probes.integrations.noi.ibm.com/sevone-probe created